Xbox Shuts Down Four Studios, And More Will Follow

 To make matters more perplexing, Xbox has never really thrived in Japan, and Tango Gameworks was their sole studio there.
 Despite Phil Spencer's repeated statements that they need additional Japanese studios, they are presently shutting down Tango Gameworks, their only Japanese studio.
 Hi-Fi Rush was a smashing success for Microsoft and gamers in every important metric and expectation, according to Aaron Greenberg, VP of Xbox Games Marketing at the company, last year.

-The crew at Tango Gameworks blew them away with their unexpected release, and now a year later, the studio is no longer in operation.
+The crew at Tango Gameworks blew them away with their unexpected release, and now, a year later, the studio is no longer in operation.
 When paired with what he stated last year, it simply does not make much sense.
 We can guess about its sales numbers—after all, it is a Game Pass game—but that is also significant to remember.
-Every one of Xbox's development studios is aiming towards this, but their measurements for success might evaluated differently for certain games than they are for other games.
+Every one of Xbox's development studios is aiming towards this, but their measurements for success might be evaluated differently for certain games than they are for other games.
 There has to be more to their core measures than just sales volume.

 Controversy surrounding the studio's concern over closures erupted as rumors circulated that Xbox requires smaller games when Matt Booty allegedly stated in a meeting that the company needs smaller titles that provide glory and praise, which stoked the fires of shutdown.
 However, his description seems remarkably similar to Hi-Fi Rush, a video game developed by the firm that recently shut down.
 The developers claim that despite the game's diminutive size, a large team and a respectable budget were actually behind its creation.